WAKE UP DEAD MAN: more Benoit Blanc Benoit Blancing via Rian Johnson and Daniel Craig, due 2025

 Both Damascus moments seemed unnecessary and yet irremovable from the DNA of the plot

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 20 December 2025 09:49 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 20 December 2025 09:49 (two months ago)

 Second Damascus moment not unecessary at all imo!
 Unecessary to the mystery perhaps, but important thematically - it shows Blanc has developed respect for the priest's role (without renouncing his atheism) and sets him up for the moment of grace.